 Field Description Data Filter Defines a data filter to limit the data query.
 For example: Dept=1000 or ACCT.AcctGroup='Benefits'.
 You can use full Table.Column syntax or "column-only" syntax.
 If the table name is omitted, the primary table for the Axiom query is assumed, except in cases where the column is a validated column, in which case the lookup table is assumed.
 For example, an entry of DEPT will be interpreted as DEPT.DEPT.
 If this setting is left blank, the Axiom query returns all records in the specified table, summed by the specified sum level.
 Therefore, a filter is almost always used when setting up a query for a template, so that the data in the resulting plan files are limited by the appropriate plan code.
 For reports, a data filter is optional.
 Note that a user's table access settings (as defined in Security) are always applied to an Axiom query, in addition to any data filter.
 For more information, see Defining a data filter for an Axiom query.
 Limit query data based on another table If desired, you can limit the data in this Axiom query based on the results of another query.
 For example, you may want to only include items in this query if those same items are also found in a different table.
 This is an advanced option.
 Special syntax is used to identify the parameters of this "pre-query".
 For more information, see Limit the data in an Axiom query based on another query.
 Post Query Filter If desired, you can define a filter to limit the data to be returned by the query.
 This filter is applied after the initial database query, but before data is returned to the client (so it is still a database-level query, unlike data range filters).
 This is an advanced option.
 The primary use of this feature is to enable filtering based on segment when segmenting your query data; however it can be used for other purposes.
 For more information, see Organizing Axiom query data into ranked segments.
-Post Query Sum By If desired, you can define a "sum by" level to be applied after the initial database query is made, but before data is returned to the client.
-This is an advanced option.
-The primary use of this feature is to enable grouping by segment when segmenting your query data.
+Post Query Sum By This is an advanced option that only applies when segmenting your query data.
+You can list the name of the segment column here, in order to group the query results by segments.
 For more information, see Organizing Axiom query data into ranked segments.